kevinkniu/Service_RatingsAndReviews/README.md

 ## Summary

-Created a backend API microservice to provide data for an existing e-commerce website.
-Made incremental improvements to improve web traffic throughput (RPS) and response time in order to handle normal web traffic loads.
-Utilized stress testing tools such as k6 and loader.io to determine improvements in performance metrics.
+A backend API microservice to provide ratings and reviews data for an existing e-commerce website.
+Made incremental improvements to improve web traffic throughput (RPS) and response time in order to handle normal web traffic loads

-## Improvements

-### Database Improvements
+## Database Improvements

 - Built aggregate Postgres queries to help reduce database bottlenecking in query times
-- Added indexing to lookup columns in Postgres database to improve lookup times.
-Improved lookup times from seconds to milliseconds

-### Horizontal Scaling

 - Deployed 3 AWS EC2 server instances with load balancing server through NGINX, to increase web traffic throughput from ~100 RPS to ~2000 RPS while maintaining a 0% error rate and an average 60 ms response time.
 - Implemented Caching in NGINX to further improve throughput to ~6000 RPS while maintaining response time and 0% error rate.